Banner

 How Theoretical Analyses Can Impact Practical Applications of Evolutionary Computation

-Pietro S. Oliveto, University of Sheffield, United Kingdom
+Pietro S. Oliveto, Southern University of Science and Technology, China

 Swarm Intelligence in Distributed Systems Use-cases